FelipeMarcelino/FelipeMarcelino.github.io/content/Decorators in python.md

 - Usually decorators are implemented in one module and used in another module
 - Usually decorators return and define inner function
+- Using decorators to implement design pattern strategy: [[Strategy using functions]]